Stafford Beer: Falcondale Collection

-In July 1994 Beer ran a residential course at the Falcondale Hotel in Lampeter.
+In July 1994 Beer ran a residential course at Falcondale House in Lampeter.
 Nine sessions were recorded as a video learning resource, and are collectively known as the Falcondale collection.
 They are available online at the Data Repository of Liverpool John Moores University.
 The sessions covered art, science and philosophy as well as the practical application of cybernetics in society, government, community, management and business.
 Transcripts were made of the discussions and are also available from the same repository.

 Family life

 He was married twice, in 1947 to Cynthia Hannaway, and in 1968 to Sallie Steadman.
 His partner for the last twenty years of his life was Allenna Leonard, a fellow cybernetician.
 Beer had five sons and two daughters, one of whom is Vanilla Beer, an artist and essayist.
-She exhibited with Roger Kohn.

 Work

 Management cybernetics

-According to Jackson (2000) "Beer was the first to apply cybernetics to management, defining cybernetics as the science of effective organization".
+According to Mike Jackson, a systems scientist, "Beer was the first to apply cybernetics to management, defining cybernetics as the science of effective organization".
 In the 1960s and early 1970s "Beer was a prolific writer and an influential practitioner" in management cybernetics.
-It was during that period that he developed the viable system model, to diagnose the faults in any existing organizational system.
-In that time Forrester invented systems dynamics, which "held out the promise that the behavior of whole systems could be represented and understood through modeling the dynamical feedback process going on within them".
+It was during that period that he developed the viable system model, to diagnose the faults in any existing organisational system.
+In that time Jay Wright Forrester invented systems dynamics, which "held out the promise that the behaviour of whole systems could be represented and understood through modelling the dynamical feedback process going on within them".

 Cybersyn

-During the administration of Salvador Allende in Chile, in the early 1970s, Beer was closely involved with a visionary project, Cybersyn, to apply his cybernetic theories in government.
+During the presidency of Salvador Allende in Chile in the early 1970s, Beer was closely involved with a visionary project, Cybersyn, to apply his cybernetic theories in government.
 The project's ultimate goal was to create a network of computers and communications equipment that would support the management of the state-run sector of Chile's economy; at its core would be an operations room where government managers could view important information about economic processes in real time, formulate plans of action, and transmit advice and directives to managers at plants and enterprises in the field.
 However, consistent with cybernetic principles and the ideals of the Allende government, its designers aimed to preserve worker and lower-management autonomy instead of implementing a top-down system of centralised control.
 The system used a network of about 500 telex machines located at enterprises throughout the country and in government offices in Santiago, some of which were connected to a government-operated mainframe computer that would receive information on production operations, feed that information into economic modelling software, and report on variables (such as raw material supplies) that were outside normal parameters and might require attention.
 The project, implemented by a multidisciplinary group of both Chileans and foreigners, reached an advanced prototype stage, but was interrupted by the 1973 coup d'état.